 House Bill No. 3201 establishes a regulatory framework for lottery couriers in Texas, requiring them to obtain an occupational license from the Texas Lottery Commission.
 The bill defines a "lottery courier" as an agent licensed to purchase lottery tickets on behalf of players and allows the Commission to access criminal history records to ensure that applicants meet character and fitness standards.
-It outlines the application process, including the submission of necessary information and payment of a fee, and specifies grounds for denial, suspension, or revocation of licenses, such as felony convictions.
-The bill also mandates compliance audits, annual reporting, and insurance obligations for couriers to enhance oversight in the industry.
+It outlines the application process, including necessary information and fees, and establishes criteria for the denial, suspension, or revocation of licenses based on criminal history and professional gambling status.
+Additionally, the bill mandates compliance audits, annual reporting, and insurance obligations for couriers to enhance oversight in the industry.

-In addition to licensing, the bill introduces regulations aimed at promoting responsible gaming.
-Lottery couriers are required to maintain a self-exclusion list for players wishing to opt-out of services, establish daily ticket purchase limits, and provide mechanisms for players to set personal limits.
-The couriers must accept only authorized payment methods and offer support for player inquiries.
-Advertising requirements are also included, mandating the display of problem gambling assistance messages and prohibiting marketing to individuals on the self-exclusion list.
-The Texas Lottery Commission is tasked with implementing these changes by adopting necessary rules by February 1, 2026, with the act set to take effect on September 1, 2025.
+To promote responsible gaming, the bill requires lottery couriers to maintain a self-exclusion list for players wishing to opt out of services, enforce daily ticket purchase limits, and provide mechanisms for players to set personal limits.
+Couriers must accept only authorized payment methods and offer support for player inquiries and disputes.
+The bill also sets advertising and marketing requirements, including the display of problem gambling assistance messages and restrictions on advertising to individuals on the self-exclusion list.
+The Texas Lottery Commission is tasked with implementing these regulations, with rules to be established by February 1, 2026, and the act taking effect on September 1, 2025.

 Statutes affected: